AdrianTJ/BayesianOptim_BASS/README.md

-# Msc_Thesis
+# Bayesian Optimization with a BASS prior
-Documents pertaining to my MSc in Data Science thesis.
-On BASS as an optimization algorithm.
+On BASS as an underpinning to bayesian optimization.